 The first Swedish Steel Prize was awarded.

-The new quarter roll mill is put into operation in Oxelösund.
+The new plate rolling mill starts operating in Oxelösund.

 The electro-smelting work was discontinued in Borlänge.

 SSAB was listed on the stock exchange.

 Casting is now only done as continuous casting in Oxelösund.

 SSAB Svenskt Stål AB was formed with the Swedish government as the main owner.

 Sales of tempered steel pick up (later known as the brand Hardox).

 Blast furnace 2, RH-furnace and the first continuous casting machine become operational in Luleå.

 500,000 tonnes per year were produced at the Domnarvet Ironworks in Borlänge.